Neptune Blog

 As evident from the dashboard:

-• CatBoost had the fastest prediction time without categorical support, consequently increasing substantially with categorical support.
+• CatBoost had the fastest prediction time without categorical support.

-• CatBoost also had the best score for the AUC metric (the higher the AUC score, the better the model’s performance at distinguishing between the classes) for the test data.
+• CatBoost also had the best score for the AUC metric (the higher the AUC score, the better the model’s performance at distinguishing between the classes) for the test data with categorical support.

 2. CatBoost vs XGBoost vs LightGBM: tuned hyperparameters